 Our staff consists of bright and enthusiastic individuals who are dedicated to the vision of preserving this magnificent land for the enjoyment of future generations.

 Knapp Foundation, Chairman

 Michelle was born and raised in New Jersey.
-After earning her Bachelor of Science in Biology and Environmental Studies at St. Lawrence University and serving for the U.S. Peace Corps in Niger, West Africa, she moved to and has lived in Colorado since 1996.
-In 2002, Michelle received her Master of Science in Environmental Management from the University of Denver, and in the same year moved to the Vail Valley where she was hired to work for Gallegos Corporation as their Human Resources Coordinator.
-She eventually moved to work at the Sonnenalp Hotel where she spent 10-years, culminating her tenure there as the Director of Human Resources.
-In 2015, Michelle became a Human Resources Consultant and began work for Knapp Ranch in 2017.
-Michelle lives in Avon, Colorado, with her husband, Matt, and two sons, Roman and Marco, where they love to bike, ski, and play hockey.
+After receiving her Bachelor of Science in Biology and Environmental Studies at St. Lawrence University, she served for the U.S. Peace Corps in Niger, West Africa.
+Michelle then moved to and has lived in Colorado since 1996.
+In 2002, Michelle graduated from the University of Denver with a Master of Science in Environmental Management and moved to the Vail Valley, where she worked for Gallegos Corporation in Wolcott, Colorado as Human Resources Coordinator.
+She worked for ten years at the Sonnenalp Hotel in Vail, leaving as the Director of Human Resources to become an HR consultant, and began working in 2015 for West Lake Creek Company and Knapp Ranch in 2017.
+Michelle lives in Avon, Colorado, with her husband, Matt, and two sons, Roman and Marco.
+They love to bike, ski, and play hockey.

 Farm Processing & Data Manager